bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 * Fail if there are unused flag bits---except for the minimum number of bits necessary to pad up to the next full byte.

-* Fail unless the hash of the merkle root node is identical to the merkle root in the block header.
+* Fail if the hash of the merkle root node is not identical to the merkle root in the block header.

 * Fail if the block header is invalid.
 Remember to ensure that the hash